 What sort of Printmaking do you accept?

 We accept all types of original hand-made prints.
 We cannot accept mass produced reproductions, such as laser prints or giclée prints.
 From time to time artists ask about printing on to surfaces other than paper, which makes for interesting discussions.
 For types of hand-made prints see here.

 Who will make the selection of artists?

-Selection will be made by the Printfest Team, which is made up of printmakers, artists, and art lovers, plus two invited guest judges; the Printfest Printmaker of the Year 2019 and a curator.
+Selection will be made by the Printfest Team, which is made up of printmakers, artists, and art lovers, plus two invited guest judges; the Printfest Printmaker of the Year 2020 and one of our Patrons.

 Are there any awards available?

 Yes, there are several awards given out each year, you can read about our Award here.

 What format do the images need to be?